gilnam74/vex-sneppet/VEX-for-artists.md

 @Cd = avarage_color;

 ```

-# Vectors
-The first thing we need to be aware of is the difference between vector as a data type and vector as a math gist.

-# Solving problems with VEX
-A collection of tutorials on solving miscellaneous production tasks with VEX.

 ### Hanging wire
 The task: having two points in 3D space build a hanging curve between them.